MetPX/sarracenia/doc/Dev.rst

   no gurantee of functionality, some components may be partially implemented, some breakage may occur. no bug-fixes, issues addressed by subsequent version.
+  Often used for early end-to-end testing (rather than installing custom from tree on each test machine.)

 Beta
   Feature Complete for a given release.
 Components in their final form for this release.